Vancouver Police Department: Organization

 Community policing centres (CPCs), except the Granville Downtown and Kitsilano Fairview CPCs, are run by registered societies.
 The Granville Downtown CPC is under the direct control of the District 1 commander whereas Kitsilano Fairview is under the District 4 commander.

-Budget
+Salary

-Each CPC receives $108,200 annually from the VPD, with the exception of two non-society based CPCs which have a combined budget of $140,000.
-The budget is delivered in four quarterly payments and they can be used towards staff salaries, CPC programs, costs from electricity, renting office space, etc.
+As of 2026, VPD constable pay ranges from 93,390 (probationary to $133,847 (first-class, after four years of service) with senior constable to reach up to 115% of the first-class rate through professional development, the department also offers substantial overtime opportunities.

 Operation

 CPCs are run by volunteers on a day-to-day basis with the supervision from paid staffs.
 Each year, the VPD audits all the CPCs and then reports to the city council on budgeting.

 Each CPC is assigned a neighbourhood police officer (NPO) who provides resources and guidance for the operation of the CPC.

 Programs

 Each CPC offers different programs based on budget and neighbourhood needs.
 For example: